 What to expect after knee replacement surgery

 Chronic knee pain can be debilitating.
 It can make simple activities such as going shopping and walking up and down stairs markedly uncomfortable, if not excruciating.
+If you are contemplating a procedure, here is what to expect after knee replacement surgery.

 Mr Soong Chua is a highly regarded knee surgeon in Melbourne who has extensive experience helping patients manage knee injuries such as arthritis of the knee, patella instability, and meniscus tears.
 Mr Chua is a specialist with local and international training using the start-of-the art Mako robotic surgery arm.
 If you are experiencing ongoing knee pain, he will first consider non-surgical strategies such as physical therapy and over-the-counter pain relief.
 If these options are exhausted, he may explore whether you are a suitable candidate for total knee replacement surgery.

 The overwhelming feeling that many people experience after undergoing knee replacement surgery is relief.
 This is especially true for elderly people, who are the most common demographic to undergo the procedure.
-Freedom from severe pain and irritation can be lifechanging at any age.
+Freedom from severe pain and irritation can be life changing at any age.

 Today’s highly advanced surgical technology available means that recovery time is swifter and more manageable than ever before.
 Don’t let fear of the unknown stop you from living the highest quality of life possible.

-What can you expect after knee replacement surgery?
+What to expect after knee replacement surgery?

 Immediately afterward knee replacement surgery